Job Market

 The labor market is directly related to the unemployment rate.
 The unemployment rate is a figure to measure the percentage of the labor force that doesn't have a job but is actively searching for one.

-During difficult economic times, like recessions or depressions, employers will be forced to lay off their workers to save money.
-This will effectively increase unemployment and create an extremely competitive labor market for workers.
+During challenging economic times like recessions or depressions, employers may resort to layoffs to save costs.
+This further increases unemployment and intensifies the competitiveness of the labor market for workers.

 The U.S. Bureau of Labor Statistics takes a monthly statistical survey called the Current Population Survey to measure the state of the job market.